 Summarising the Differences between Interior Designers and Interior Architects

 A deeper knowledge and technical ability is the major difference between the two services so if you aspire to become a part of this highly lucrative profession and you are technically inclined to a fair degree, you can decide to go for interior design.
 However, if you have good technical and architectural skills asides being highly creativity, you can certainly become an interior architect.

 Though interior design has been around for much longer than interior architecture, interest in the latter has grown rapidly in recent years.

 With all the new materials like environmentally friendly resources, new techniques and recent technologies like architectural glass ceilings, floors, and walls, including “friendly technologies for heating and lighting”, interior designers and interior architects have found exciting new ways to plan and design interior spaces to great advantages for human who have to interact well within boundaries of a building’s shell.

 © 2009 viryabo

 More by this Author

-There are many reasons why you may require interior design advice from a professional but the most important one is because that’s the only way to guarantee a professionally rendered design service...
+There are many reasons why you may need interior design advice from a professional but the most important one is because it’s the only way to guarantee a great design service.

 Providing interior design advice means recognising your client's visions, conceptualising it by illustrations, and giving them a great client service that indicates excellence on your part....